 A carcass leaves an imprint of a version of us we are no longer, a “skin,” a container that we have left behind.
 Like the residue of the body’s presence, the residue of these spaces—the buildings and archways, their volumes and corners, their openness and hidden places—resonate with their layered meanings through time and space.
 I am interested in a reunification of these spaces with technology as the facilitator and the body as a bridge to the past and future, to different lands: bodies are time travelers, truth tellers, and historical records.

-Space Carcasses is a National Performance Network (NPN) Creation & Development Fund Project co-commissioned by Bates Dance Festival (Lewiston, ME), The QDance Center (Lagos, Nigeria), Hope Mohr Dance – The Bridge Project (San Francisco, CA), and NPN.
+Space Carcasses is a National Performance Network (NPN) Creation & Development Fund Project co-commissioned by Bates Dance Festival (Lewiston, ME), The QDance Center (Lagos, Nigeria), Bridge Live Arts (San Francisco, CA), and NPN.
 For more information: www.npnweb.org.
+Space Carcasses is supported by the New England Foundation for the Arts’ National Dance Project, with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation.
+This work is also made possible in part through an NCCAkron Research Residency.